Uganda: President Museveni tightens COVID lockdown as cases soar | DW | 25.06.2021

 Some in similar situations, such as Mubiru, agree with President Museveni's decisions, albeit for different reasons.
 Jonan Kabigumira thinks that having a small wedding will be good for his finances as the new measures mean he can legitimately stop his many relatives from attending his wedding.

-Uganda was one of the first African countries to impose lockdown measures at the start of the pandemic in 2020.
+Uganda was one of the first African countries to impose a COVID lockdown in 2020.
 The country of 45 million has recorded over 74,000 cases with 752 deaths.
 Over 834,721 doses of the AstraZeneca vaccine have been administered since the country started its vaccination drive in March.

 While many parts of the world have made significant progress with vaccine rollouts, the continent's 1.3 billion people accounting for 18% of the world's population, have received only 2% of all vaccine doses administered globally.